lycheeyd/SC2002-Object-Orientated-Programming-Project/REAME.md

 It involves creating a Food Ordering and Management System (FOMS) through the use of Object Oriented Programming conforming to the SOLID design principles.

+Documentation of the code can be found in the [Javadoc folder]().
+Open the `index.html` file after downloading to view an interactive Javadoc HTML webpage.

+An [UML class diagram]([https://github.com/weihonglwh/SC2002-CAM-App-Project/blob/main/class-diagram-final.jpg](https://github.com/lycheeyd/SC2002-Object-Orientated-Programming-Project/blob/main/UML.svg)) is available for reference.

+The [SC2002 Assignment 2024S2 PDF file]() consists of the full requirements for the project.

+Java is the language of choice for this project.

 ## Contributors
 | Name                   | Username                                     | Course  |
 |------------------------|----------------------------------------------|---------|